Richard Linklater is drumming up plenty of Oscar buzz - in July - for his new film, “Boyhood”.

 “Boyhood” is truly a must-see, one-of-a-kind experience, but Linklater - one of my favorite storytellers - is no stranger to directing terrific films.

-Over the next week, let’s look at eight of his must-see movies.
+Over the next week, let’s look at three of his must-see movies.

 “Dazed and Confused” (1993) 4.5 / 5 stars – I always hear the saying “remember the good old days.”

 Sans technology, the collective “they” usually apply this saying to any situation: relationships, marriage, kids, work, college, and, of course, high school.

 “Cause the good old days weren't always good, and tomorrow ain't as bad as it seems.”

 We tend to look back at our history with rainbow lenses, but in reality, Mr. Joel is absolutely right.

 Now, in “Dazed and Confused”, the exceedingly talented writer/director Richard Linklater doesn’t look back at the past through light-refracted glasses, but instead, he absolutely places his finger on the pulse of life in the 1970s.

 Specifically, this wildly entertaining film turns to the last day of high school in May 1976 and offers a funny nostalgia trip in which bell-bottoms, pot-smoking and the pitfalls of hazing and dating rule the day.